 Main Battle Tanks (MBT)

-Spain had quite a mix of mostly obsolete MBTs, concentrated in 1st and 3rd Division, there were some older MBTs in 2nd Division as well.
+Spain had quite a mix of mostly obsolete MBTs concentrated in 1st and 3rd Division; there were some older MBTs in 2nd Division as well.

 Spain built most of its 299 AMX-30E (E for Spanish) under licence from France.
 They also purchased 10 AMX-30D recovery vehicles and 18 AMX-30R carrying the Roland SAM system.
 The AMX-30 could be considered on par with the Leopard I, and Spain considered that tank but opted for the AMX when France offered to produce it in Spain.
-All of the Spanish AMX’s had been upgraded to the ‘M2’ standard with an improved fire control system, improved engine and drive train as well as many other improvements.
+All Spanish AMX’s had been upgraded to the ‘M2’ standard with an improved fire control system, improved engine and drive train as well as many other enhancements.
 Historically only half of the AMX’s were improved while the remainder received a cheaper and more problematic upgrade, in Northern Fury all were upgraded to ‘M2’ standard.
 The Tank is used extensively in the 1st Armored Division and also within the mechanized brigades of 3rd Division.

 Between 1990 and 1993, the United States provided Spain with 244 M60A3 Patton MBTs to replace their aging fleet of M47 and M48 tanks (also provided by the US).
 These tanks were used in the 2nd Division, the Cavalry Regt of 3rd Division and the two independent Cavalry regiments.
 Although more reliable and updated than the M48, these tanks were still obsolete.